 Pay attention to prospects who are looking at case studies on your site or are asking about other customers’ success stories.
 These potential clients are trying to imagine how they fit into your business and if you have a track record of solving problems that are similar to theirs.

-To keep the conversation moving, sales agents could follow up with other case studies that are similar to the prospect’s experience or ask if they have any questions or concerns about the company’s previous work.
+To keep the conversation moving, sales follow-up process should start with rep talking about other case studies that are similar to the prospect’s experience or ask if they have any questions or concerns about the company’s previous work.

 7. They ask for advice from their peers